Ogle Larger-Than-Life Art at Sculpture Parks in the Hudson Valley

 Pacem in Terris

-96 Covered Bridge Rd, Warwick
+96 Covered Bridge Road, Warwick

 The former home of internationally acclaimed artist Frederick Franck, Pacem in Terris is a trans-religious oasis located across the river from the Hudson Valleyite’s Warwick abode.
 Once a time-ravaged watermill, the space and grounds play host to sculptures that integrate beautifully into the greenery that surrounds them.